 - Our research and course offerings are strongly interdisciplinary, involving our core faculty and associated faculty from disciplines across the University, including Africana Studies, American Indian Studies, Anthropology, Biology, Classics, East Asian Studies, German Studies, History, English, Judaic Studies, Near Eastern Studies, Philosophy, Psychology, Political Science, Sociology, and more.

 A degree in religious studies can take you in many unique directions.

 The Religious Studies Program provides students with a deeper understanding of global cultures through the academic study of world religions.
 Many students have found Religious Studies to be an engaging and flexible second major.
-Students pursuing entrance into professional schools and graduate programs have found that the Religious Studies major helps them to stand out as distinctive.
+Students pursuing entrance into professional schools and graduate programs have found that Religious Studies helps them to stand out as distinctive.
 Religious Studies alumni can be found in a wide variety of fields, including business, education, government, law, medicine, and social services.

 Religious studies is not only about pre-professional training.
 This degree is also for you personally.